Qvert/MurPlace_frontend/README.md

 npm run build
 ```

-copy the files from dist into the static folder of your backend. and update the serve to serve the pages in question.
+copy the files from dist into the static folder of your backend. and update the server to serve the pages in question.
 In Django for example, you'll add the views for em.